14-Day Turkey And Greece Itinerary (Detailed Guide)

 Colorful hot air balloons before launch in Goreme national park

-Head straight to the airport bright and early for a quick flight to Kayseri – the flight is about an hour and a half – and then a bus ride to the gorgeous, arid town of Göreme in the Cappadocia region.
+Head to the airport early for a flight to Kayseri (or Nevşehir), then continue by shuttle/bus to Göreme in the Cappadocia region.

 When you arrive in Göreme, the best thing to do is explore on foot and take it all in.
 Wander the streets and hire some bicycles in the town center – it’s cheap and a great way to explore.
 Take a ride out to Love Valley and see the unique rock formations – you can even take a picnic along and enjoy a Turkish lunch out in the open.